Bad-ptr/persp-mode.el/README.md

 When you create new frame(with `emacsclient -c` for example) it's window is switching to `*scratch*` buffer.
 To fix this you must have emacs version >= 24.4.
-Alternatively you can save `server.el` from `/usr/share/emacs/${your_emacs_version_number}/lisp/` (or from source tree, or from somewhere else) to directory in your `load-path` and edit it like that(that works for emacs 24.3 at least):
+Alternatively you can save `server.el` from `/usr/share/emacs/${your_emacs_version_number}/lisp/` (or from source tree, or from somewhere else) to directory in your `load-path` and edit it like that(this works for emacs 24.3 at least):
 replace

     (unless (or files commands)